-First, identify weeds and find out what type of growing conditions they prefer.
+- First, identify weeds and find out what type of growing conditions they prefer.
 If the weed suggests a soil issue, have your soil tested.
-Contact your local

-Address the underlying site condition issue as indicated by the weed or soil test.
+Contact your local county Extension office to help with weed identification and management, and soil testing. - Address the underlying site condition issue as indicated by the weed or soil test.
 You can either take steps to correct it or accept the condition and choose plants that prefer that type of environment.
 For example, since it was going to be more difficult to divert the drain spout, my neighbor decided to turn the wet area into a rain garden and chose plants that thrive in wetter soils.

-Have a plant or lawn re-establishment plan.
+• Have a plant or lawn re-establishment plan.
 Once you address the site condition and remove the weeds, establish new plantings soon thereafter and/or apply a thick mulch layer to prevent new weeds from taking advantage of the unoccupied space.

-To learn more about managing your Florida landscape, reach out to UF/IFAS Extension Alachua County's office to speak with a Master Gardener Volunteer at 955-2402 or mag@alachuacounty.us, or visit Alachua County's Florida-Friendly Landscaping Program webpage at bit.ly/AlachuaFFL.

-Dr. Cynthia Nazario-Leary is the Environmental and Community Horticulture Extension Agent for UF/IFAS Extension Alachua County.
-Contact her atcnazarioleary@ufl.eduor 955-2402.
+To learn more about managing your Florida landscape, reach out to UF/IFAS Extension Alachua County's office to speak with a Master Gardener Volunteer at (352) 955-2402 or mag@alachuacounty.us or visit Alachua County's Florida-Friendly Landscaping Program webpage at https://bit.ly/AlachuaFFL.
+Dr. Cynthia Nazario-Leary is the Environmental & Community Horticulture Extension Agent for UF/IFAS Extension Alachua County.
+Contact her at cnazarioleary@ufl.edu or 352-955-2402.